AugusteLef/MGC-2022/README.md

 ```

 Warning: as we plot the different figures in time, you might have to close them to continue the process

+# Final Note

+If you want to know more about our preprocessing methods, model architectured, results and more; please refer to our report.
+You can aslo have a look at our code (available in this repository) for a better understanding of the different processes that has been executed.

+@authors
+Auguste, Marc and Lukas